exercism/elixir/exercises/concept/freelance-rates/.docs/introduction.md

+## integers

 There are two different kinds of numbers in Elixir - integers and floats.

-## Integers

 Integers are whole numbers.